Saturday Afternoon, December 9th, Day 5

 Hathor was the goddess of peace, love, happiness, music, and dance.
 Hathor's head forms the top of the 24 columns in the Temple of Hathor at Dendera.
 The inner sanctuary of the Temple of Hathor at Dendera is surrounded by rooms and chapels used to store religious items and prepare for festivals.
 The Egyptians believed that if they mistreated Hathor, she would make everyone unhappy so no one would want to dance or sing.

-It is thought this is the place goddess Hathor gave birth to her son.
+It is thought this is the Roman Bird house is where Hathor gave birth to her son.
 It was the last birth house built in Egypt.
 The ruins in front of it are a birth house from the 30th Dynasty it was built about 300 years earlier.
 The Chapel of the New Year, which is situated just to the right of the Sanctuary in the Temple of Hathor.
 It was opened only once each year during the new year festival.

 The ceiling is decorated with vultures, winged disks, and the union between Hathor and Horus.
 The colors are beautiful and are mostly still original.
 The rest of the ceiling is a symbolic representation of the north and south halves of the sky, the hours of day and night, and the regions of the moon and sun.
 The bays to the right show the northern stars while the left shows the southern stars.
 The figures of Nut dominate each end of the hall.
 The continuing cycle of a day is represented by Nut.
 Her dress is the sky; between her legs is the birth of the sun, which disappears at night as she swallows it.
 The second band shows the stars, planets and symbols of the Roman zodiac.
 The bands on either side of the center show the course of the moon and sun.